Sarah K. TricotShareholder Boston email@example.com 617 226-3467

 - New England Law Boston, J.D., cum laude, 2011

+Sarah’s real estate practice includes residential and commercial conveyancing, commercial financing, title clearing and commercial leasing.
 Sarah has represented commercial developers in large scale commercial acquisition and construction projects including financing of the projects.
 She has handled leases in a broad array of situations, including but not limited to, commercial office space, warehouses, restaurants and medical offices.
-Similarly, Sarah has handled complex asset sales and acquisitions for both small family operated business to national companies.

-Sarah’s transactional practice also includes the development, drafting and review of contracts for her clients’ day-to-day business operations including but not limited to: supply agreements, software license agreements, non-disclosure, non-compete and similar employee or independent contractor related agreements.
+Sarah’s transactional practice also includes the development, drafting and review of contracts for her clients’ day-to-day business operations including but not limited to: supply agreements, software license agreements, non-disclosure, non-compete and similar agreements.

 Sarah considers herself well versed in most corporate and real estate transactional matters and prides herself in her responsive client forward representation.